linzhp/ComputerArchitecture/README.txt

 	The 2,8,16,32 bit-width functions each take in char arrays of the output(you would like to save to) and the respective number of inputs based upon function call.

-gatedriver:
+driver3:
-	The driver function is implemented as specified in the starter code, each 1-bit width and 32-bit width function is checked for all the variations of inputs and Gates.
-The results calculated bit by bit and by calling 32-bit width functions are output in parallel for easy comparison.
+	The driver function checks each required function in project 3.
+For each function, it prints the expected output and the actual output for comparison.